Starting Strength Program: Essential Lifts for Building Strength

 Workout B

-The program alternates between two workouts—Workout A and Workout B—three times per week, ideally with a day of rest in between.
-A typical weekly schedule might look like this:
+The program alternates between two workouts (A and B) three times weekly with rest days in between.
+A typical schedule:

 • Monday: Workout A